sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 - **Embedded Features**: Real-time capabilities for microcontroller applications
 - **Optimization**: Performance tuning for 6502 constraints

-The current implementation provides a robust foundation with complete function declaration, storage, and display systems, plus working BIT, STRING, and BYTE types with comprehensive operations.
-All core data types (INT, WORD, BIT, BYTE, STRING) are now fully implemented with proper type checking, promotion rules, and memory management.
-The next major milestone is implementing function execution to enable the Fibonacci benchmark, which will validate the core interpreter functionality before adding loop constructs and other advanced features.
+The current implementation provides a robust foundation with complete function execution, JIT compilation, and all core data types (INT, WORD, BIT, BYTE, STRING) fully implemented with proper type checking, promotion rules, and memory management.
+The function system breakthrough enables complex recursive programming and validates the core interpreter architecture before adding loop constructs and other advanced features needed for the benchmark programs.